itsMapleLeaf/bot-cluster/src/laplus/notes.md

 ## internal

-- [ ] on errors, show the related song that couldn't load
+- [x] on errors, show the related url that couldn't load

 ## features